nuritzi/nuritzi/README.md

 I speak: English, Spanish, and Itialian.
 In that order.
 I know.
 Why not German, you ask.
 Because it's a work in progress 😅

 My passion for open source started in 2012 when I first learned about it.
 I care a lot about social impact, and I love that open source allows people to collaborate across the globe.
-Open source enables people to solve to the challenges that they see in their areas, and it is something that is based on the principle of freedom.
+Open source enables people to solve the challenges that they see in their area, and it is something that is based on the principle of freedom.

 As a non-engineer, I bring another set of skills to open source -- especially around strategy and operations.
 I deeply believe that it takes a diverse set of people to build technology that scales and which is sustainable.
 As a result, I do my best to create environments of inclusivity and where people feel excited to collaborate.